pontazaricardo/Arduino_LinkIt7697_Sound_sensor_LED_bar_display/README.md

 We then need to update the connections accordingly:
 1. Connect the LED bar to the IC2 port.
 2. Connect the sound sensor to the A0 port.

+Please beware that in both ports, the GND and 3.3V pins match with the GND and 3.3V pins in both the LED bar and the sensor.